snassimr/sport_info_retrieval/README.md

 2. Download and prepare pre-trained audio-to-text model

-    2.1 Download model from Hugging Face.
+    2.1 Download model from Hugging Face

     See [here](https://huggingface.co/docs/hub/en/models-downloading) or run these commands in Jupyter cell :